Zémio

-Zemio is a town and sub-prefecture in the Haut-Mbomou prefecture of the south-eastern Central African Republic.
-Zemio was the former capital of the Sultanate of Zemio before it was abolished in 1923 by France.
+Zémio is a town and sub-prefecture in the Haut-Mbomou prefecture of the south-eastern Central African Republic.
+Zémio was the former capital of the Sultanate of Zémio before it was abolished in 1923 by France.

 History

-French Congo colonial government sent five prisoners from Annam to Zemio to work for the French garrison in 1896.
+French Congo colonial government sent five prisoners from Annam to Zémio to work for the French garrison in 1896.
 The workers planted rice, banana, and tobacco and established a settlement near the town.
-The prisoners stayed in Zemio until 10 April 1904, when they had to move to Brazzaville.
-In 1924, a missionary named John Buyse established AIM mission station in Zemio.
+The prisoners stayed in Zémio until 10 April 1904, when they had to move to Brazzaville.
+In 1924, a missionary named John Buyse established AIM mission station in Zémio.

-In the 1970s, Zemio was the center of the illegal ivory trade.
+In the 1970s, Zémio was the center of the illegal ivory trade.

-Central African Republic Civil War (2012-present)
+Central African Republic Civil War (2012–present)

-In May 2014, Anti-balaka militia from Bahr attacked Zemio.
-From 18 to 21 November 2014, a sectarian clash between Muslims and Christians ensued in Zemio, resulting in two people dead, two missing, and 15 injured.
+In May 2014, Anti-balaka militia from Bahr attacked Zémio.
+From 18 to 21 November 2014, a sectarian clash between Muslims and Christians ensued in Zémio, resulting in two people dead, two missing, and 15 injured.
 Thirty-eight houses were burned in Mama 1 neighborhood.

-On 28 June 2017 Ugandan forces withdrew from Zemio.
+On 28 June 2017 Ugandan forces withdrew from Zémio.
 Armed Muslims entered town, killing at least 28 civilians.
-As of January 2021 Zemio remains under control of Union for Peace in the Central African Republic rebel groups.
+As of January 2021, Zémio remains under control of Union for Peace in the Central African Republic rebel groups.

-FACA and Wagner mercenaries from Bangui and Obo arrived in Zemio on 25 May 2024 after more than six years.
+FACA and Wagner mercenaries from Bangui and Obo arrived in Zémio on 25 May 2024 after more than six years.

 The town's residents held a demonstration against the arrest of several individuals who were accused of getting involved in the violence on 3 April 2025.
 The protestors dispersed after FACA soldiers fired into the air.
 Due to the demonstration, shops were closed.
 Responding to the demonstration, a joint MINUSCA-FACA patrol was formed to restore order.
+In June, 2026, Catholic priest Crépin Martial Monga was murdered by Wagner mercenaries.

 Demography

-Ethnic Groups
+Ethnic groups

-Zemio is a diverse town.
-It is inhabited by Zande, Banda, Runga, Gula, Peuhl, and Arabs.
+Zémio is a diverse town.
+It is inhabited by Azande, Banda, Runga, Gula, Fula, and Arabs.